 We also do not believe the FAA is required to impose a pilot certification requirement, but has discretion under section 333 to waive this requirement.
-At a minimum, the FAA should provide an exemption from Part 61 and approve training, experience, and testing regimens that pertain to UAV/UAS commercial operations, the particular UAV to be operated, the nature of the operations, and the airspace and altitude in which the UAV will be operated.
+At a minimum, the FAA should provide an exemption from Part 61 and approve training, experience, and testing regimens that pertain to UAV/UAS commercial operations, the particular UAV to be operated, the nature of the operations, and the airspace and altitude in which the UAV will be operated, such as the regimen proposed by AGI.